 The 90 day stamp and the extension can only be used once every 365 days.

 My family recently got this extension.
 Find out what we learned in the process here.

 If you still want to stay longer you can apply for the Special Tourist Visa, which is valid for 6 months.
 This would bring your total time in Ecuador to one year.

 You can only apply for this visa after you have used the two 90 day options and you can only use this option once every five years.
 You would apply for this at the visa or cancelleria office and should be able to obtain it in every province of the country.

 You can not legally work in Ecuador with this visa.

 The requirements are similar to those listed above for the 90 day extension.
 For a complete list of requirements and step by step instructions for obtaining the Special Tourist Visa (in Spanish) click here.

 Update April 2018!

 If your visa has expired and you are illegal in Ecuador, a few days before you leave the country you need to go to Migracion (a different office from Extranjeria) in Quito or Guayaquil to get your record cleared.
 This will make things easier when you decide to come back to Ecuador.

 When can you come back?
-You must be outside of Ecuador for nine months.
+You must be outside of Ecuador for three years.
 After this time you can return.